 Some of the above questions may seem too personal.
 The point is, the more you know about your customers, the better you’re equipped to cater to their needs.

 For example, if you know what your customers like or dislike, and what scares them as well as what makes them happy, then you’ll have the ultimate tools to provide them the best service.
 You can craft your business around protecting them from what they want to avoid or offering something they want.
 I’m sure you may not be able to answer all the questions now, but do your best with the information you have.

 How Will You Contact Your Customers?

-Now that you know something about your customers, you need to contact them.
+Now that you know something about them, you need to contact them.
 Here are some considerations you’ll have to look into:

-- Where is the best place to find your customers?
+- Where is the best place to find them?

-- How can you reach many of your customers at the same time?
+- How can you reach many of them at the same time?

-- How will you contact your customers (newspaper ads, radio, TV, word of mouth, grand opening, hiring a professional marketing agency )?
+- How will you reach out?
+Will you use; newspaper ads, radio, TV, word of mouth, a grand opening, hiring a professional marketing agency?

 - Will you make contact face to face or by other means such as phone, Internet, mail, TV, radio, or print advertising?

-Once you know who your customers are, a little bit about them and the best way to reach them, you will have a lot more than most people even consider knowing about their customers.
-That’s why most marketing fails: not knowing enough about the customer or even targeting the right customer.
+Once you know who your target market is, a little bit about them, and the best way to reach them, you will have a lot more than most people even consider knowing about their customers.
+That’s why most marketing fails: not knowing enough about the customer or even targeting the right ones.